dynabloxjs/dynablox_opencloud/README.md

 ```

 #### Ratelimiting
-the OpenCloudClient also has a built-in ratelimit helper.
+The OpenCloudClient also has a built-in ratelimit helper.
 If a ratelimit is reached, it will throw an OpenCloudClientError.

 You can opt in for yielding behavior by setting `ratelimiterShouldYield` to `true`:
 ```typescript